Twoos123/Twoos123/README.md

 # <div align="center">I'm Asad, a third year software engineering student👨‍💻</div>

 ## 💫 About Me:
-#### 🌍  I'm based in Ottawa, Ontario.  <br>✉️  You can contact me at masadbali190@gmail.com  <br>🧠  I'm learning how to use ArchLinux + Emacs.  <br>🖥️ Check out my [Portfolio](https://twoos123.github.io/asadali-portfolio/)  <br>🌐 Currently Co-Director for the uOttawa Software Engineering Student Association. <br>💼 Currently interning at Health Canada as a Junior Analyst. <br>⚡  Feel free to reach out!
+#### 🌍  I'm based in Ottawa, Ontario.  <br>✉️  You can contact me at masadbali190@gmail.com  <br>🧠  I'm learning how to use ArchLinux + Emacs.  <br>🖥️ Check out my [Portfolio](https://twoos123.github.io/asadali-portfolio/)  <br>🌐 Currently Co-Director for the uOttawa Software Engineering Student Association.⚡  Feel free to reach out!
 I'm always up for a chat about tech, coding, or anything else you find fascinating.  <br>

 ## 🌐 Socials: